luciangreen/Philosophy/README.md

 * Starry Sunshine (a play on words on "subterm with address" and "spec to algorithm")  <img width="580" alt="Starry Sunshine" src="https://github.com/luciangreen/Philosophy/assets/15845542/505f3e18-00b4-4075-bf6f-6f09ee1f6eca">

-* Enter possible specs to convert to a pattern-matching algorithm in `s2a/spec_to_algorithm.pl`.
+* Enter possible specs to convert to a pattern-matching algorithm using a Context-Free Grammar Generator in `s2a/spec_to_algorithm.pl`.

 * For example, test 1 below takes the following spec and tests the outputted algorithm.